Ute Mountain Fire Tower

 The Ute Mountain Fire Tower is a fire lookout tower in the Ashley National Forest in western Daggett County, Utah, United States, southwest of Manila, that is listed on the National Register of Historic Places.

 Description

 The tower was built in 1937 and was added to the National Register of Historic Places on April 10, 1980.

+History

+Restoration of the tower was completed in 2013-2014.